 With school just getting started, and the increased incidence of illness in the cooler months, I’ve gotten several emails and Facebook questions lately about natural ways to bring down a fever, especially in young children.
-My personal solution is somewhat unconventional, but it has helped my family fight illness more quickly and usually prevent recurring infection… Here’s what we do:
+My personal solution is somewhat unconventional, but it has helped my family fight illness more quickly and usually prevent recurring infection.[Note: I am not a doctor, nurse or medical professional and do not play one on the internet.
+Always check with a doctor or medical professional if a medical need arises.]

 Fever is a natural response to infection or illness.
-Many illnesses thrive at normal body temperature, and a fever (even a high one) is a good indication that the immune system is functioning to ward off the infection.
-In fact, a fever is a good sign as it means that the body is responding to fight the infection, and in most cases it is part of a natural bodily response that should be allowed to continue.
+In fact, a fever is a good sign as it means that the body is responding to fight the infection.
+It is part of a natural bodily response that in most cases should be allowed to continue.

 If one of my family members has a fever less than 103-104 degrees that I know is not the result of poisoning, severe bacterial infection, heat stroke, or toxins, I personally find it best to wait it out, monitor symptoms and take measures to make the person more comfortable.
 This is my personal preference in this situation, and while I’ve never found temperatures at this point or lower to be harmful, it is always important to do your own research and talk to a medical professional if you feel the situation warrants it.
 In my experience, the majority of fevers from illness hover in the 101-103 range and are an effective part of the body’s response to illness.